 The cable is usually the first thing to check as it may have become loose behind the computer or the monitor.
 Unfortunately, some computers are in a protected podium (to prevent theft) so you will need to make sure that you can get access to the key for the lock along with having a flashlight to see in the cramped, dark space.

 If the cable is connected at both ends firmly, please release them from the monitor and computer and check to see if any of the pins are bent or broken off.
-If tweezers can not repair the bent pins or it is broken off, you will have to replace the cable.
+If tweezers cannot repair the bent pins or it is broken off, you will have to replace the cable.
 Be sure to check to see if it broke off in the monitor or video card port.

 The integrated video card on the motherboard can go bad over time and a quick way to tell is to try known working monitor and cable.
-When those fails to work, try to add an aftermarket video card to the computer.
-If the aftermarket video card works and your computer is under warranty, quickly get the manufacture to replace the motherboard but be warned, the motherboard will most likely be refurbished.
+When those fail to work, try to add an aftermarket video card to the computer.
+If the aftermarket video card works and your computer is under warranty, quickly get the manufacturer to replace the motherboard but be warned, the motherboard will most likely be refurbished.
 If you are out of warranty and the repairs are more then the video card, leave it in.

 Does the computer have multiple (internal and aftermarket) graphics/video cards?
 If so you have to tell the computer which graphics card you are planning to use in the BIOS and make sure the video cable is connected there.
-Some computers forces you to utilize the aftermarket card so remove the card if it will become an issue.
+Some computers will force you to utilize the aftermarket card so remove the card if it will become an issue.